| On A Street, 2 blocks south of Taylor Street -- Virginia City |

 Signed: No

-Notes: This one may be the most difficult to find in Storey County.
-Why?
-[228] was located in a highly residential section of Virginia City, well away from the main tourist crowd and happenings on C Street.
+Notes: From C Street, head west (uphill) on Taylor Street to A Street.
+Turn left to a small outhouse on the left, directly above the Courthouse.
+This little bugger may be the most difficult to spot in Storey County.
+Marker 228 completely blends in with the highly residential section of Virginia City, well away from the main tourist crowd and happenings on C Street.
 You will quickly find that there is no parking for this marker on A Street either.
-Instead, park below in the Courthouse parking lot - during the weekends and after the hours of 5pm during the week only.
-From here, you can hike directly up the hill behind the courthouse for an 'easy' conquering.
+Instead, park below in the Courthouse parking lot during the weekends and after the hours of 5pm during the week only.
+From here, you can use the staircase up the hill behind the courthouse for an easy conquering.
 If you aren't feeling as adventurous, walk around the block up Taylor Street from B Street.

 Exact Description: